Home › Know More

 Representation Image

-The Thames comprises port areas of Barking, Coryton, Canvey Island, Erith, Dagenham etc. There is one enclosed dock system at Tilbury Port and many tidal berths too.
+The Thames comprises the port areas of Barking, Coryton, Canvey Island, Erith, Dagenham, etc. Tilbury Port has one enclosed dock system and many tidal berths.

 The Thames is the busiest inland waterway in the UK, and the London Port handles approximately 10,850 ships, 48,10,000 tonnes of cargo and 850,000 TEUs annually.